aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 - [ ] Ensure clients are aware of what personal information the organisation does and does not collect

 - [ ] Allow clients to access their own verified personal information

+- [ ] Ensure clients are informed that they can edit personal information

-- [ ] Verify that
+- [ ] Ensure that in the course of accesesing personal information the information is still kept secure and stored appropriately

+- [ ] Ensure that when the information is accesesd/edited it is done in a lawful manner without intruding upon the clients privacy any more than is neccessary

 **- [ ]  Principle 7 - Correction of personal information**